-Where additionality is being determined through the change in market share, for example some consumer electronics schemes, the market share will be determined before and after the applicant's activity through the use of Electronic Point of Sale (EPoS) data from the retailer.
+Where additionality is being determined through the change in market share, for example some consumer electronics schemes, the market share will be determined before and after the Primary Bidder's activity through the use of Electronic Point of Sale (EPoS) data from the retailer.

-When retailers or manufacturers are providing sales data to applicants, a covering letter should be provided to confirm which period the EPoS data covers and that these sales all took place in NI and exclude trade sales.
-The letter should also confirm that the measures and, if applicable, marketing activities were subsidised by the applicant and funding has not been received for these measures from any other party.
+When retailers or manufacturers are providing sales data to Primary Bidders, a covering letter should be provided to confirm which period the EPoS data covers and that these sales all took place in NI and exclude trade sales.
+The letter should also confirm that the measures and, if applicable, marketing activities were subsidised by the Primary Bidder and funding has not been received for these measures from any other party.